open-eid/CDOC2/auth.md

 )
 ```

 and include such info in a special structure in the JWT, with claim name `sd_release`.
-So, for example, if the original set of claims are:
+So, for example, if the original set of claims are following:

 ```json
 {